joelmoniz/DepthNets/FaceWarper/README.md

 The Python program "warp_dataset.py" launches FaceWarperServer and sequentially sends each face in the dataset to be warped.

 ### Dataset structure
+The output directory of DepthNet can be directly passed to "warp_dataset.py".
+Some examples of the data format that should be passed to face warper is put in the ```dataset_example``` directory.
+If you want to build your own dataset and pass it to "warp_dataset.py", they should have the following format:

 The dataset folder is assumed to contain the following subfolders :
 - ```affine``` : the affine transforms.